-“Fisherman chef” and La Rochelle native Christopher Coutanceau is the only Charente-based chef with three Michelin stars.
+“Fisherman chef” and La Rochelle native Christopher Coutanceau is the only Charente-based chef with two Michelin stars.
 Raised in La Rochelle, he inherited his passion for the sea from his grandfather.
 His love of cooking came from his grandmother, Guiguitte.
 Unsurprisingly, he draws his inspiration from the ocean.
 He can be found each morning at the La Rochelle market auction, selecting the best produce the sea has to offer.
 Overlooking Concurrence beach in La Rochelle, his restaurant offers panoramic views of the ocean.
 This architectural and gastronomical experience will take you to the heart of the marine world.

 L’Hysope and chef Nicolas Durif